ckLXHL/stackoverflow/README.md

 1. What's the distribution of gender, age, salary, country and so on?
 2. What factors about an individual contributed to salary?
 3. Did hard-work connected with salary?
-Did satisfacation connected with salary
+Did satisfacation connected with salary?
+4. How to get high salary

 ## File Descriptions <a name="files"></a>